 Roughly 12 percent of the region's households have no vehicle.
 Hudson County, a very urban area with a significant amount of transportation options, has 32.1 percent zero-vehicle households.
-While Hunterdon, a much more rural area, only has 3.7 percent zero vehicle households.
+While Hunterdon, a much more rural area, only has 3.7 percent zero-vehicle households.

-The figure below illustrates the distribution of zero-vehicle households by census tract.
+The figure on the next page illustrates the distribution of zero-vehicle households by census tract.